johnnyawesome/floatingCubes/README.md

 ## The idea

-I got the idea from this [gametrailer](https://www.youtube.com/watch?v=dTNC3MUtzlo).
+I got the idea from this [gametrailer (Bound)](https://www.youtube.com/watch?v=dTNC3MUtzlo).
 I wanted a version of the floating cubes without clipping. :)